 The Trust provides grants to help First Nations communities enhance their housing management capacity.
 This may include specialized training, software, equipment and tools, condition assessments, consultants and other associated expenses.

 The Trust provides grants to support energy retrofits, health and safety enhancements and building repairs.

 The Trust provides support to complete the preparatory work required to plan a new project and capital grants to create new units of band-owned affordable housing.

-Affordable housing and First Nations relationships are two of the Trust’s strategic priorities in the 2016–2020 Columbia Basin Management Plan, and creating and maintaining affordable housing is the focus of the 2017–2020 Housing Initiatives Strategic Framework.
+The Strategic Priorities of Housing and Community Well-being, and the integrated priorities of working with Indigenous Peoples and Climate Resilience are identified in the Columbia Basin Management Plan 2020 – 2023, and creating and maintaining affordable housing is the focus of the 2018/19–2020/21 Housing Initiatives Strategic Framework.